-The mod involves removing a number of components from the main board, so you will need reasonable de-soldering skills if you are going to attempt this yourself.
+The mod involves removing several components from the main board, so you will need reasonable de-soldering skills if you are going to attempt this yourself.

 You need to remove the following: